marcopolo4k/vim-gbufs/README.md

 # Description

-When searching and replacing files takes too long ([even when using rg](https://dev.to/hayden/optimizing-your-workflow-with-fzf-ripgrep-2eai)), this plugin helps you search through only the files you already have open.
+When searching and replacing files takes too long ([even when using rg](https://dev.to/hayden/optimizing-your-workflow-with-fzf-ripgrep-2eai)), this plugin helps you search through only the files you have open.

-It maps shortcuts to "grep all open buffers" (open files), and search & replace on the results.
+It maps shortcuts in order to "grep all open buffers" (open files), then you can search & replace on the results.

 | Search And Replace Multiple Files | Mapping |
 | ----------- | ----------- |